kt946/my-nextjs-portfolio/README.md

 ## Description

-This repository contains my personal web developer portfolio built with modern technologies such as Tailwind CSS, Next.js, TypeScript, and Framer Motion.
-It is designed to showcase my skills and experience in a modern and visually appealing way.
+This repository contains my personal web developer portfolio built with technologies such as Next.js, TypeScript, Tailwind CSS, and Framer Motion.
+It is designed to showcase my expertise and background in a modern and visually appealing way.
 The portfolio is optimized for performance and accessibility with a mobile responsive design.
 This project is made for developers such as myself who are looking to make an impact in the tech world.

 ## Table of Contents